michael-hammer/docker-moinmoin/README.md

 docker-moinmoin-personalwiki
 ============================

-Docker image for a stupidly simple MoinMoin wiki with memodump default theme.
+Docker image for a simple MoinMoin wiki with memodump default theme.

 Based on [dossist/moinmoin-wiki][moinmoin-wiki].